Attention Latch: When Agents Stay Anchored to Stale Instructions¶

 Cumulative historical context in decoder-only Transformers can over-squash mid-task updates, leaving multi-turn agents anchored to obsolete constraints despite explicit contradictory instructions.

-An agent receives an instruction that contradicts an earlier one mid-session — and keeps acting on the earlier one.
-Shehata and Li (2026) name this the Attention Latch: cumulative probabilistic weight of historical context overrides mid-task updates, anchoring the agent to obsolete constraints despite explicit contradictory instructions (Shehata & Li, 2026).
+An agent receives an instruction that contradicts an earlier one mid-session, then keeps acting on the earlier one.
+Shehata and Li (2026) name this the Attention Latch: the cumulative probabilistic weight of historical context overrides mid-task updates, anchoring the agent to obsolete constraints despite explicit contradictory instructions (Shehata & Li, 2026).

-The latch is the behavioural face of Information Over-squashing in decoder-only autoregressive Transformers (Barbero et al., 2024) — distinct input sequences collapse to near-identical final-token representations as history grows, so a late instruction cannot move the representation far enough to change behaviour.
+The latch is the behavioral face of Information Over-squashing in decoder-only autoregressive Transformers (Barbero et al., 2024).
+As history grows, distinct input sequences collapse to near-identical final-token representations, so a late instruction cannot move the representation far enough to change behavior.

-Decoder-only attention is causal: information from earlier tokens contributes additively to the final-token representation through every subsequent layer.
-The unidirectional flow converging at the final token loses sensitivity to specific tokens, exacerbated by low-precision floating-point formats (Barbero et al., 2024).
-The longer the history, the smaller the marginal influence any single new instruction exerts.
+Decoder-only attention is causal: information from earlier tokens adds to the final-token representation through every later layer.
+The one-directional flow converging at the final token loses sensitivity to specific tokens, and low-precision floating-point formats make this worse (Barbero et al., 2024).
+The longer the history, the smaller the influence any single new instruction has.

 This compounds with the U-shaped attention curve: a contradictory instruction inserted mid-session lands in the low-attention middle zone, where positional bias and over-squashing combine to suppress it (Liu et al., 2023).